meirizarrygelpi/hep-th-references/references.md

 Some formal references, in the form of textbooks, are:

+* *Introduction to Supersymmetry and Supergravity* by P. West.
 * *Modern Supersymmetry: Dynamics and Duality* by J. Terning.
 * *Supersymmetry and Supergravity* by J. Bagger and J. Wess.
 * *Supergravity* by D.Z.
 Freedman and A. Van Proeyen.